Amid the increasing competition, every brand today looks for fresh and exciting marketing strategies that make its offering stand out.

 Spotify And Uber

 Spotify and Uber created a co-brand by allowing users to listen to their exclusive Spotify playlists in their Uber rides.
 Uber is a growing brand in the transport niche, and Spotify is a growing brand in the music-streaming niche.
-By way of a co-branding strategy Uber and Spotify could target very different, yet compatible audiences.
+Uber and Spotify could target very different yet compatible audiences through a co-branding strategy.

 The aspects used to strategically align the two brands were: